Korean Basketball League draft: History

 The KBL rookie draft initially took place in January or February as it was the end of the academic year and all draft prospects were college seniors.
-An issue which arose from the timing of the draft was the fact that rookies only joined their teams towards the end of the KBL season, which runs from October to March the following year.
-They had little time gel with their new teammates or acclimatize to the professional game.
+An issue which arose from the timing of the draft was that rookies only joined their teams towards the end of the KBL season, which runs from October to March the following year.
+They had little time to gel with their new teammates or acclimatize to the professional game.

 Beginning with 2012, the draft was scheduled in October or November, at the conclusion of the U-League season.
 Players from college teams will finish the season and declare eligibility for the upcoming draft before participating in the try-outs.
 They would generally join their new teams during the second round of the season.
 The timing of the draft day posed a "sink or swim" scenario for rookies as they had little time to familiarize themselves with their new teammates and coaches: rookies who are able to adapt to the professional league quickly enough are integrated into the main team by the end of the season while those unable to do so spend most of the season in the D-League (reserves).

 The 2021 draft was moved back a month to September due to the abbreviated U-League season.
 The move was met with positive responses from players and teams as it allowed rookies to join pre-season training with their new teams.

 Since the 2014 draft, there has been an increase in high school seniors and college freshmen, sophomores and juniors being picked earlier.
 Cha Min-seok was the first high school senior to be picked first overall.
 Yonsei University sophomore Lee Won-seok, first overall pick of the 2021 draft, was the first to have not been a college senior.